 An operation OP.PUT (S1, S.MEMBER, I) is allowed if and only if the active context is "JCRE"; other OP.PUT operations are allowed regardless of the active context's value.
 FDP_IFC.1/JCVM FDP_IFF.1/JCVM Upon allocation of a resource to class instances and arrays, any previous information content of the resource is made unavailable FDP_RIP.1/OBJECTS Only the S.JCRE can modify the security attributes the active context, the selected applet context security attributes.
 FMT_MSA.1/JCRE Only the S.JCVM can modify the security attributes the active context, the currently active Context and the Active Applets security attributes.
-FMT_MSA.1/JCVM only secure values are accepted for all the security attributes of subjects and objects defined in the FIREWALL access control SFP and the JCVM information flow control SFP.
+FMT_MSA.1/JCVM provide restrictive default values for security attributes that are used to enforce the JCVM information flow control SFP.
+FMT_MSA.3/JCVM only secure values are accepted for all the security attributes of subjects and objects defined in the FIREWALL access control SFP and the JCVM information flow control SFP.
 FMT_MSA.2/FIREWALL JCVM provide restrictive default values for security attributes that are used to enforce the SFP.
-FMT_MSA.3/FIREWALL The TSF shall maintain the roles: the Java Card RE, the Java Card VM.
-The TSF shall be able to associate users with roles.
-FMT_SMR.1/JCRE The TSF shall be capable of performing the following management functions: Modify the active context and the SELECTed applet Context.
-Modify the list of registered applets' AID FMT_SMF.1/CORE_LC ([JCRE222]§6.2.8) An S.PACKAGE may freely perform any of OP.ARRAY_ACCESS, OP.INSTANCE_FIELD, OP.INVK_VIRTUAL, OP.INVK_INTERFACE, OP.THROW or OP.TYPE_ACCESS upon any O.JAVAOBJECT whose Sharing attribute has value "JCRE entry point" or "global array".
-FDP_ACC.2/FIREWALL FDP_ACF.1/FIREWALL ([JCRE222]§6.2.8) An S.PACKAGE may freely perform any of OP.ARRAY_ACCESS, OP.INSTANCE_FIELD, OP.INVK_VIRTUAL, OP.INVK_INTERFACE or OP.THROW upon any O.JAVAOBJECT whose Sharing attribute has value "Standard" and whose Lifetime attribute has value "PERSISTENT" only if O.JAVAOBJECT's Context attribute has the same value as the active context.
-FDP_ACC.2/FIREWALL FDP_ACF.1/FIREWALL ([JCRE222]§6.2.8.10) An S.PACKAGE may perform OP.TYPE_ACCESS upon an O.JAVAOBJECT whose Sharing attribute has value "SIO" only if O.JAVAOBJECT is being cast into (checkcast) or is being verified as being an instance of (instanceof) an interface that extends the Shareable interface.
-FDP_ACC.2/FIREWALL FDP_ACF.1/FIREWALL ([JCRE222], §6.2.8.6,) An S.PACKAGE may perform OP.INVK_INTERFACE upon an O.JAVAOBJECT whose Sharing attribute has the value "SIO", and whose Context attribute has the value "Package AID", only if one of the following applies: (c) The value of the attribute Selection Status of the package whose AID is "Package AID" is "Multiselectable", FDP_ACC.2/FIREWALL FDP_ACF.1/FIREWALL
+FMT_MSA.3/FIREWALL The TSF maintains the roles: the Java Card RE, the Java Card VM.
+The TSF is able to associate users with roles.
+FMT_SMR.1/JCRE The TSF is capable of performing the following management functions: Modify the active context and the SELECTed applet Context.
+Modify the list of registered applets' AID FMT_SMF.1/CORE_LC ([JCRE3]§6.2.8) An S.CAP_FILE may freely perform any of OP.ARRAY_ACCESS, OP.INSTANCE_FIELD, OP.INVK_VIRTUAL, OP.INVK_INTERFACE, OP.THROW or OP.TYPE_ACCESS upon any O.JAVAOBJECT whose Sharing attribute has value "JCRE entry point" or "global array".
+FDP_ACC.2/FIREWALL FDP_ACF.1/FIREWALL ([JCRE3]§6.2.8) An S.CAP_FILE may freely perform any of OP.ARRAY_ACCESS, OP.INSTANCE_FIELD, OP.INVK_VIRTUAL, OP.INVK_INTERFACE or OP.THROW upon any O.JAVAOBJECT whose Sharing attribute has value "Standard" and whose Lifetime attribute has value "PERSISTENT" only if O.JAVAOBJECT's Context attribute has the same value as the active context.
+FDP_ACC.2/FIREWALL FDP_ACF.1/FIREWALL ([JCRE3]§6.2.8.10) An S.CAP_FILE may perform OP.TYPE_ACCESS upon an O.JAVAOBJECT whose Sharing attribute has value "SIO" only if O.JAVAOBJECT is being cast into (checkcast) or is being verified as being an instance of (instanceof) an interface that extends the Shareable interface.
+FDP_ACC.2/FIREWALL FDP_ACF.1/FIREWALL ([JCRE3], §6.2.8.6,) An S.CAP_FILE may perform OP.INVK_INTERFACE upon an O.JAVAOBJECT whose Sharing attribute has the value "SIO", and whose Context attribute has the value "Package AID", only if one of the following applies: (c) The value of the attribute Selection Status of the package whose AID is "Package AID" is "Multiselectable", FDP_ACC.2/FIREWALL FDP_ACF.1/FIREWALL